Polar forests of the Cretaceous: Fossilized forest

-The composition and structure of high latitude Cretaceous forests was composed primarily of deciduous conifers, ferns, angiosperms and gymnosperms.
-The most abundant and globally widespread plant taxa were the araucarioid and podocarpoid conifers, extending approximately 80° into both hemispheres and composing more than 90% of the canopy generating evergreen vegetation.
-Other types of conifers, although abundant in occurrence, were restricted to mid and low latitudes in both hemispheres, confined mainly by regional climates.
-As global climate evolved, the rise of angiosperms began to put pressure on conifers at higher latitudes by growing taller and ultimately winning the battle for sunlight.
-The rapid evolution of diverse angiosperm species 25 million years later eventually became the dominant tree type by the mid-Cretaceous.
+Polar Cretaceous forests were mainly made up of deciduous conifers, ferns, angiosperms and gymnosperms.
+The most abundant and widespread plants were araucarioid and podocarpoid conifers, extending about 80° into each hemisphere and comprising more than 90% of the canopy generating evergreen vegetation.
+Other conifers, though abundant, were confined by regional climates to mid and low latitudes in each hemisphere.
+As global climate evolved, the rise of angiosperms put pressure on conifers at higher latitudes by growing taller and ultimately winning the battle for sunlight.
+Angiosperm species became the dominant tree type by the mid-Cretaceous.
 By the Late Cretaceous, a temperate climate in both the Northern and Southern hemisphere was ideal for the rapid diversification and distribution of various angiosperms and to a lesser extent, conifers.
-Studies on the mid-Cretaceous paleorecord conclude that forest compositions in Northern hemisphere high paleolatitudes were mainly populated by mixed evergreen and deciduous tree types.
-In contrast, the Southern hemisphere was composed primarily of evergreens.
+Forests near the North Pole were mainly mixed evergreen and deciduous trees, but forests near the South Pole were mainly evergreens.

 Museum Ledge is a prominent locality for fossilized wood found on the southwest shoulder of Mount Glossopteris.

 Paleoclimate proxies

-A paleoclimate indicator, also known as a paleoclimate proxy, can reveal important information about what global climate may have been like in the past.
-Paleoclimate studies on tree growth rings, deep sea cores, ice cores and paleosols are just a few of the many common proxies used to evaluate the major forcings on paleoclimates.
+A paleoclimate indicator, also known as a proxy, can tell us what the global climate may have been like in the past.
+Studies of tree growth rings, deep sea cores, ice cores and paleosols are common proxies used to evaluate paleoclimates.

 Paleothermometry

-One of the most important and valuable tools for paleothermometry reconstruction is the analysis of isotope-ratio mass spectrometry data on stable isotopes like those of hydrogen and oxygen.
-Studies on marine (planktonic/benthic) foraminifera and bulk carbonate isotope ratios during the mid-Cretaceous suggest a continual warming period from ~100 Ma to 66 Ma.
-During this period, the southern high latitudes were as cool as 16 C and as warm as 32 C. Paleotemperatures of Cretaceous northern high latitudes were deduced from oxygen isotope analysis of well-preserved brachiopod and molluscan shells.
-Results from studies show temperature fluctuations that correspond to seasonal variation ranging from 10 to 22 C.
+A key tool for paleothermometry reconstruction is analysis of isotope-ratio mass spectrometry data on stable isotopes such as those of hydrogen and oxygen.
+Studies on marine (planktonic/benthic) foraminifera and bulk carbonate isotope ratios in the mid-Cretaceous suggest a continual warming period from ~100 Ma to 66 Ma.
+At this time, the southern high latitudes were as cool as 16 C and as warm as 32 C. Temperatures of Cretaceous northern high latitudes were deduced from oxygen isotope analysis of well-preserved brachiopod and molluscan shells.
+Temperature fluctuations correspond to seasonal variation ranging from 10 to 22 C.